 Remote (online) verification

 Remote (online) verification is an implementation of the OID4VP specification.
-While OID4VP supports online presentation and verification of other credential formats, MATTR’s implementation is specific to online presentation and verification of mDocs, compliant with ISO/IEC 18013-7.
+While OID4VP supports online presentation and verification of other credential formats, MATTR’s implementation is specific to online presentation and verification of mDocs, as per ISO/IEC 18013-7.

 Online (remote) verification is a digital interaction between two entities: